ma-sharifi/recipeapi/how_to_test.md

 * **GET**`/v1/ingredients/{id}` HTTP Status: 200

-### POST /v1/recipes
+### 1. POST /v1/ingredients
-1. Users can create(add) recipe
+1. Users can create(add) ingredient
-* **POST**`/v1/recipes` HTTP Status: 201
+* **POST**`/v1/ingredients` HTTP Status: 201
 * Note: Can remove the response body.
-Becasue I provided the URL of the just created resource into Location field of HTTP Header.
+Because I provided the URL of the just created resource into Location field of HTTP Header.
 #### Request:
-For this request I used **--raw JSON**.
+For this request I used **--raw JSON** in order to manage to send raw JSON with HTTPie
 ```bash
 http --raw '{"title": "salt"}' POST localhost:8080/v1/ingredients 'Authorization:Bearer Bearer eyJhbGciOiJIUzUxMiJ9.eyJpc3MiOiJyZWNpcGVhIiwic3ViIjoibWFoZGkiLCJhdXRob3JpdGllcyI6WyJST0xFX1VTRVIiXSwiaWF0IjoxNjY2NTE4ODk5LCJleHAiOjE2NjkxMTQ0OTl9.zBrMxevBPatKwirCF_OmwpAeusxB63ze5yy_RkefqgKZnRAuxy7y-IYIvDjznTdpgwrxqvXuXLzs7GnKhF6m_w'
 ```

 #### Successful response:
 The header and Location is enough for this API.
-We can remove the reponse body.
+We can remove the response body.
 If client needs, It can get url of the just created entity from `Location` in HTTP Header.
 ```bash
 HTTP/1.1 201
 Location: /v1/ingredients/8